Top SEO Trends To Look Out For In 2021

-Overall, we had a rough 2020 with Covid taking a toll on most of our plans (which it still is).
+Overall, we had a rough 2020 with COVID-19 taking a toll on most of our plans (which it still is).
 But it’s a new year, and hopefully, we can get a fresh start.

 In terms of search, there’s a lot that happened last year, and there’s a whole lot more to happen with SEO trends for 2021.

 In this blog, we’ll quickly recap SEO in 2020 and see how COVID-19 impacted everything (including search).
 But, more importantly, we’ll share some of the most decisive factors that we think will shape how search will perform in 2021, and what you need to do to dominate the SERPs.

 First up, let’s take a quick glance at some of the key search developments in 2020.

 A (quick) look back at search in 2020

 If you ask anyone, what’s the one thing that’s had the most impact to SEO in 2020, they’re most like going to say Covid.
 That is true when we look at the search trends too.
 Covid was on everyone’s mind when the lockdowns started to happen all across the US and worldwide.
 In March alone, Covid-related searches were the most popular on Google.

-When we talk about conversion rates, they took a hit big time with an average decrease of 21%.
+When we talk about conversion rates, they took a big hit with an average decrease of 21%.
 The demand for non-essential items like high-fashion products and travel and tourism had a serious dip as people focused more on essential items.

 But all was not too gloomy.
 There were some industries that saw record search volumes.
 To the surprise of many, toilet paper was the most sought-after item in the early stages of the lockdown.
 Queries like “toilet paper near me”, “hand sanitizers near me” were on an all-time high.

 With lots of uncertainty on how to avoid the virus, searches for home remedies, telemedicine, and telehealth all grew tremendously.